andrealit/OSU_CS344/README.txt

 The submission tongsaka_program3.zip is found in Canvas.
 To compile and create an executable named smallsh,

-gcc --std=gnu99 -o smallsh main.c
+gcc --std=gnu99 -o smallsh smallsh.c
 smallsh

 To run it with the test script....